0xAX/linux-insides/Booting/linux-bootstrap-2.md

 		puts("early console in setup code\n");
 ```

 The definition of `puts` is in [tty.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/tty.c).
-As we can see it prints character by character in a loop by calling The `putchar` function.
+As we can see it prints character by character in a loop by calling the `putchar` function.
 Let's look into the `putchar` implementation:

 ```C
 void __attribute__((section(".inittext"))) putchar(int ch)